 “And inspired by these classic PCs, here is Raspberry Pi 400: a complete personal computer, built into a compact keyboard.”

-The Raspberry Pi 400 is essentially ainside a keyboard, albeit running at a slightly higher clock speed.
+The Raspberry Pi 400 is essentially a Raspberry Pi 4 Model B inside a keyboard, albeit running at a slightly higher clock speed.
 It also has specially designed thermals to negate any overheating issues.
-"It's a faster, cooler 4GB Raspberry Pi 4," as Upton puts it.
+“It’s a faster, cooler 4GB Raspberry Pi 4,” as Upton puts it.

 In technical specs, this translates into a 64-bit quad-core 1.8GHz ARM Cortex-A72 CPU (compared to the Pi 4’s 1.5GHz processor), 4GB RAM, Bluetooth 5.0 connectivity, built-in Wi-Fi, Gigabit Ethernet, dual-display output and 4K video playback.

 The Pi 400 features two USB 3.0 ports, and a single USB 2.0 port.
 The GPIO pins remain accessible, meaning users can connect components and hack together their own projects.

 Raspberry Pi is offering two packages: for $70 you’ll get the keyboard by itself, with no extras.
 Spend another $30 and you’ll get the complete kit, which Raspberry Pi is calling its “Christmas morning product”.
 In addition to the Pi 400, the complete bundle includes a USB mouse, power supply, a micro HDMI to HDMI cable, as SD card pre-loaded with the Raspberry Pi operating system, as well as the fourth edition of official Raspberry Pi Beginner’s Guide.
 Not bad for $100.

 Raspberry Pi has seen a sharp uptick in demand for its devices in 2020, as the coronavirus pandemic sent consumers scrambling for affordable home-working and learning solutions.